-- Restlessness and over-activity - Visiting places the deceased may have liked - Sitting in their bedroom for long periods of time - Absent-mindedness or a feeling of not being in complete control
+- Restlessness and over-activity - Visiting places the deceased may have liked - Sitting in the deceased person's bedroom for long periods of time - Absent-mindedness or a feeling of not being in complete control

 Many of these will pass with time.
 If any become chronic or start affecting the health of the bereaved person, medical help is advised.